leifcr/capistrano-monit_runit/README.md

-# Capistrano - Base helpers
+# Capistrano - Monit and Runit helpers

 This libary is a helper library for capistrano tasks that setup [runit](smarden.org/runit/) and [monit](http://mmonit.com/monit) for various services.

+Note: This has been updated to support Capistrano 3.x.
+If you still use Capistrano 2.x, see the capistrano2 branch

 ## Services for Monit and Runit